 The firm also delved into practice management to help advisers add value to their businesses, Mullen explained.

-“Jim has been innovative when it comes to ways we connect with clients and the roles in adopting how we support and service our clients,” he said.
+“Jim has been innovative when it comes to ways we connect with clients and how we support and service our clients,” he said.

 Moreover, Jessee developed great relationships with his colleagues, Geremia said.

-“As a partner, as a woman, as a colleague, there’s no better person than Jim Jessee,” she said.
+“As a partner, as a colleague, there’s no better person than Jim Jessee,” she said.
 “If you wanted a partner you could trust, a partner that had your back, Jim Jessee is the guy.”